Clinics

 Consults and Referrals

 Routine referrals to network or other Military Treatment Facility (MTF) specialty clinics require 3 to 5 days of processing.
-You be able to view the status and print your authorization letters from your referral portal at www.tricare-west.com.
-For further information or assistance with referrals, please contact Naval Hospital Twentynine Palms Referral Management Office at (760) 830-2616 or Health Net Federal Services at (844) 866-9378.
+You be able to view the status and print your authorization letters from your referral portal at https://tricare.triwest.com/ For further information or assistance with referrals, please contact Naval Hospital Twentynine Palms Referral Management Office at (760) 830-2616 or TriWest Healthcare Alliance at 1-888-TRIWEST (874-9378).

 TRICARE Information